Trickfilm400/vantage-node/Readme.md

 # Vantage-Node
 Get Data from Vantage Pro Weatherstation from Davis Instruments via telnet connection

-### This is not a normal NPM package at the moment, it is rather a finished program for docker

 # Installation
 ## There are two options: Use the docker image, or the plain nodejs script
 ### Nodejs Usage